 - 3.1 Each secondary school has a published admission number.
 Places will be allocated up to but not beyond this number. - 3.2 All children who have applied before 31st October will be eligible for a place so long as there is space within the school's admission number.
 If there are more applications than there are places available, then eligibility for community schools will be determined in accordance with the following scheme of priorities: - Children in care, and children who were in care but have been adopted or are subject to a residency order or special guardianship order ("previously in care") - Pupils who have a medical reason for attending a particular school.
-A letter in support from a health care professional will be required as evidence. - Pupils who have a brother or sister of statutory school age (including half or step-brothers and sisters living in the same household) at the school when the pupil starts school.
-If there are more children with older brothers or sisters at the school than there are places available, we will give priority to children with the youngest brothers or sisters at the school. - Pupils who live nearest to the school.
-We measure distances from home to the school gate nearest to the child's home using the shortest road route, unless it is possible to use a footpath which we consider to be a safe walking route, using the Council's computerised Ordnance Survey Address Point based routing system.
+A letter in support from a health care professional will be required as evidence.
+A letter in support from a senior health care professional will be required as evidence which must make it clear why only this school is appropriate for your child's medical needs. - Pupils who have a brother or sister of statutory school age (including half or step-brothers and sisters living in the same household) at the school when the pupil starts school.
+If there are more children with older brothers or sisters at

-- 3.3 If places remain available at the school after all "on time" applicants have been allocated, places will then be allocated to late applications received after 31st October in date order of receipt up to the school's admission number. - 3.4 Multiple births.
+- the school than there are places available, we will give priority to children with the youngest brothers or sisters at the school. - Pupils who live nearest to the school.
+We measure distances from home to the school gate nearest to the child's home using the shortest road route, unless it is possible to use a footpath which we consider to be a safe walking route, using the Council's computerised routing system. - 3.3 If places remain available at the school after all "on time" applicants have been allocated, places will then be allocated to late applications received after 31st October according to the admissions criteria, up to the school's admission number. - 3.4 Multiple births.
 For community schools, where the final place in a year group is offered to one of twins (or triplets etc.) it will be our policy to admit the other twin even if that means going above the admission number. - 3.5 Applications for Academy, Foundation, Trust and Aided schools will be determined by the governing bodies of these schools in accordance with their published admission criteria. - 3.6 Mandatory Allocation.
 Where it is not possible to allocate a place at any of the schools applied for, children resident in Wirral will be allocated a place at the nearest appropriate Wirral school where there are places available.
-"Appropriate "means community school if the parents' preferences indicate preferences for non-denominational education; or a Catholic school if the parents indicated a preference for education in a school of that denomination.
-The nearest school will be measured on shortest walking distance using the Council's computerised Ordnance Survey Address Point based routing system. - 3.7 Special Needs.
-All schools will be required to admit a pupil with a Statement of Special Educational Needs naming the school.
+"Appropriate "where possible means community school if the parents' preferences indicate preferences for non-denominational education; or a Catholic school if the parents indicated a preference for education in a school of that denomination.
+The nearest school will be measured on shortest walking distance using the Council's computerised routing system. - 3.7 Special Needs.
+All schools will be required to admit a pupil with a Statement of Special Educational Needs or Education Health and Care Plan (EHCP) naming the school.